 Recovery from a closed rhinoplasty tends to go a little more quickly.
 However, an open rhinoplasty gives surgeons a greater degree of flexibility.
 In other words, open rhinoplasty procedures can create larger changes and transformations, whereas closed rhinoplasty procedures are usually used to produce more subtle results.

 And one of the most important things you should know about rhinoplasty before you begin is also one of the most introspective: you should know why you want a nose job in the first place.
 Some people want to undergo rhinoplasty in order to repair a broken nose.
 Others want to change the aesthetics of the nose they were born with.

 These motivations are personal, of course, but they will definitely matter to you and to how you define success.
 Having clearly defined goals and motivations can help you articulate your desired final results to your surgeon–and that communication is a vital step in ensuring you end up happy with your rhinoplasty results after that long recovery period.

 If you want to know more about nose surgery–or if you want more personalized information about possible benefits and drawbacks–the best place to get your answers is going to be from your plastic surgeon.
 Usually, that’s handled during a consultation–so don’t be afraid to ask any questions you might have during this meeting between you and your surgeon.
 What should you know about rhinoplasty before you get surgery?
 There’s a lot.
 That’s why asking questions when you’re with your surgeon is always a good idea.

 About the Author: Dan Voltz has been writing about cosmetic and plastic surgery for over four years.
-This article was written in conjunction with the staff at South Shore Plastic Surgery, founded by Dr. Charles Polsen, a board certified plastic surgeon in Clear Lake, TX.
+This article was written in conjunction with the staff at Ogilvie Plastic Surgery, founded by Dr. Michael Ogilvie, a board certified plastic surgeon in Chicago, Il.